 - FiOS(Fiber Optic service) connects you to the Internet using fiber optic cabling.
 Fiber is provided to your building but you will still connect your computer through copper wiring.
 Unless you are in a populated area this option will not be provided but it is recommended that you ask your ISP.
 The advantage of FiOS is that it can provide much higher speeds of up to 500mbits/s which is than traditional copper wire connections such as DSL or cable.

 - Internet connection via Wireless Network(Wi‑Fi) The last way you could possibly get an Internet connection is publicly through a WiFi connection provide by a Cafe or, hotel or Airport lounge.
 This Internet connection speed can be affected by both where your computer is located and whether other wireless devices are in the same area and using the same connection

 Here are some factors that affect your Internet speed

 Connection speed is affected by a local issue with your computer

 Sometimes a slow internet connection will not have anything to do with your actual internet connection at all but could point to the health of your computer.
 Reasons your computer could be at fault could include –

-- your PC has been infected with Spyware and/ or viruses.
+- you have been infected with Spyware and/ or viruses.
 Unwanted network traffic sending information in and out of your network card causing your internet speed to slow down can be caused by becoming infected by Spyware and/ or a virus.